MatthewBoyce/Blockchain-PrivateStarRegistry/README.md

 # Boyce-Coins Star Registery

 Basic POC for a private blockchain that uses the blockchain data model to register and verify ownership of discovered stars.
 Verification is integrated with legacy Bitcoin-Core wallets.
-Build using OO Javascript, Promises, Express, Crypto.js, Hex2Ascii and bitcoinjs-message.
+Built using OO Javascript, Promises, Express, Crypto.js, Hex2Ascii and bitcoinjs-message.

 Contents
 - /src/block.js - Class file for block.